 Watch “Tall Boy” -> “Testify” featuring Dottie Peoples and The People’s Choice Choir from Bonnaroo 2002, courtesy of YouTube user WolfEchoes

 Panic brought that fateful tour to the famed Red Rocks Amphitheatre on June 28th.
 Widespread Panic is synonymous with Red Rocks, having played the venue countless times throughout their career.
 They now currently hold the record for most consecutive sold out shows at the venue.
-Mikey’s last performance at the hallowed grounds was certainly an awesome, albeit bittersweet, performance.
+Mikey’s last performance at the hallowed grounds was certainly an moving, albeit bittersweet, performance.

 Watch the entire Widspread Panic show from Red Rocks on 6/28/2002, courtesy of YouTube user RaumWrangler.